pandas DataFrames

 Name: celltype, dtype: bool

 This will output True and False values for the values in the vector.
 The first six values are True and the last six are False.
-This means the first six rows of our metadata have a vale of typeA while the last six do not.
-We can save these values to a variable, which we can call whatever we would like; let’s call it logical_idx.
+This means the first six rows of our metadata have a value of typeA while the last six do not.
+We can save these values to a variable, which we can name whatever we would like; let’s call it logical_idx.

 # Create a boolean mask for rows where celltype is "typeA"